-This test has been developed by Brian Smith, one of the author's PhD students at Cranfield.
-It is the result of much in-depth research into the
+This test has been developed by Dr Brian Smith, Chief Executive of Pragmedic.
+It is the result of much in-depth research into the output of the process of strategic marketing planning.
+It consists of 12 tests.
+Please answer them honestly, otherwise there is no point in doing them.